The Top 100 First Basemen of All-Time

 Years: 1991-2005 Primary Team: Houston Astros

-The big difference between those Bagwell and his "twin" Frank Thomas, is Bagwell's baserunning, and The Big Hurt takes a small hit in career value for playing so many years as a DH...
-We did not adjust Bagwell for PEDs because we simply do not know if he used, which incidentally didn't seem to matter to the HOF voters...
+The big difference between Jeff Bagwell and his "twin" Frank Thomas, is Bagwell's baserunning.
+He was successful seven out of ten times at stealing bases and over his career Bagwell gained 250 more bases than Thomas through his baserunning, which includes advancing on hits.
+The Big Hurt also takes a small hit in career value for playing so many years as a DH, though we think Thomas was the better offensive player out of the batters' box than Bagwell.
 Only two pairs of teammates appeared in more than 2,000 games together: Ron Santo and Billy Williams, and Bagwell and Craig Biggio.
 All four are in the Hall of Fame.
-The next duo, coming in at just under 2,000 games, is Alan Trammell and Lou Whitaker.
+The next duo, coming in at just under 2,000 games, is Hall of Famer Alan Trammell and Lou Whitaker.

 #7.
 Frank Thomas